miyamura-web/1990_Crisis_Dashboard/README.md

 			○ The new Congress government under P.V.
 Narasimha Rao took office in June 1991.    <br>
 		• The uncertainty surrounding economic policies and the ongoing crisis led to low investor confidence, causing delays in industrial investments.   <br>
 		• To control inflation and stabilize the economy, the Reserve Bank of India (RBI) tightened monetary policy.   <br>
-		• Higher interest rates made it costly for businesses to borrow, reducing industrial expansion and investment.
+		• Higher interest rates made it costly for businesses to borrow, reducing industrial expansion and investment.        <br>
 		• Many businesses, especially in manufacturing and heavy industries, struggled to get credit.

 3. 1992-1995 (Recovery and Industrial Growth Resurgence) :